-Skits Audition with OA, 4:30 - 5:30 pm Saturday at HQ.
+Audition with OA, 4:30 - 5:30 pm Saturday at amphitheater behind HQ.
+Skits

 Patrols are encouraged to prepare skits and/or songs for the Campfire.
 Send PL and one other person to HQ, and present idea to the OA after the Flag Lowering Saturday.
 Participation points will be awarded to those units who pass OA approval and perform in the Campfire Program.
-Skit approval will include compliance with BSA quidelines found here: https://pdscouting.wpenginepowered.com/wp-content/uploads/2021/04/NCS-Ceremoniesand-Campfire-Guidance-1.pdf
+Skit approval will include compliance with BSA guidelines found here: https://pdscouting.wpenginepowered.com/wp-content/uploads/2021/04/NCS-Ceremonies-and-Campfire-Guidance-1.pdf

-Dessert Competition
+Dessert